 Yes, you are still eligible to apply for another placement even if you have received funding in the past.
 However, you cannot receive funding for the same internship you have done previously, and you cannot receive funding for an internship co-funded with IOP if you have already received funding from the IOP previously.

 Please submit a complete application in CARAT for each site.
 If, for example, you are applying to two ISURGH sites, you will submit a complete application for each.
 CARAT will allow multiple submissions in the same category.

 (We know this may seem inefficient, but each application is saved in CARAT as a single PDF file that can be forwarded in its entirety to the host organization for review.
 Keeping the applications separate in CARAT ensures that each site receives the proper cover sheet, personal statement, letter of recommendation, etc.)

-Ask someone who knows you well, and can comment in detail about your positive skills and traits in a context similar to the internship or research placement you are seeking.
-Organizations are more interested in a detailed letter from someone who knows you well rather than one written by a CEO, politician, or famous professor who is not familiar with your skills and strengths.
-Pick the person who you feel will write the strongest and most compelling letter on your behalf.
+Ask people who knows you well, and can comment in detail about your positive skills and traits in a context similar to the internship or research placement you are seeking.
+Organizations are more interested in hearing from someone who knows you well rather than a CEO, politician, or famous professor who is not familiar with your skills and strengths.
+Pick people who you feel will provide the strongest and most compelling reference on your behalf.

 Lead with why are you interested in this particular position, and then explain the skills and experience you have that make you a good fit.
 If you are lacking in skills and/or experience, it is best not to explicitly point that out.
 The Personal Statement is a chance to teach the reader about you; do not waste time educating the reader about the organization, or even about public/global health concepts.
 (If you are selected as a finalist, someone from the organization will read your application and they already know those things.)
 A good litmus test is this: does the sentence or paragraph relate to you personally, and does it impart information the reader would not otherwise know?
 If the answer is no, it shouldn’t be in your Personal Statement.